Zegzus/roblox_eqsave/README.md

 # roblox_eqsave
-My simple old script to save equipment, feel free to use it
+My simple old script to save ints from player folder, feel free to use and edit it